Pekwerike/ZipBolt/README.md

 # ZipBolt
 ZipBolt is a file-sharing platform that allows digital devices to share files at incredible speeds using WiFi Peer-to-Peer technology.
-ZipBolt originated from the idea that creating network connections across multiple devices irrespective of device operating systems should be as fast as a finger snap and sharing large files through a wireless network should be done in the blink of an eye.

-At the moment after building on the strength of Wifi P2P technology, ZipBolt can help digital devices create network connections in an average of 2 seconds, and hopefully based on hardware advancements in the future ZipBolt will reach its ideal file transfer speed.

 ## What's WiFi P2P/ WiFi Direct?
 According to Wi-Fi Alliance, Wi-Fi CERTIFIED Wi-Fi Direct® enables Wi-Fi devices to connect directly to each other, making it simple and convenient to print, share, sync, play games, and display content to another device.
 Wi-Fi Direct devices connect to one another without joining a traditional home, office, or public network.